vandbt/typescript-datastructure/README.md

 This project want shows How to manage software health continuously.

-Build / Test Automation ( with Code coverage Report) would shows current status of software health.
+Build / Test Automation ( with Code coverage Report) would shows current status of software healthy and robust.

 ## Data Structures